You are here

 Zhihong Chen was trained in three countries and in three different fields: She received her BA in German Language and Linguistics from Beijing Foreign Language College, and her first MA in International Studies from Beijing Normal University.
 She then received her second MA and Dr. Phil. in International History and Sinology from Cologne University in Germany.
 She also completed an MS. Ed in College Teaching concentrating on Chinese language teaching at SIU in the US.

 She has maintained an active research, writing, and translation agenda.
 In 2000, She published her book "Die China-Mission Michail Borodins bis zum Tod Sun Yatsens - Ein Beitrag zur sowjetischen Chinapolitik in den Jahren 1923-1925" (Mikhail Borodin's China Mission up to the Death of Sun Yat-sen: A Study of Soviet Policy toward China, 1923-1925) in Germany.
 With the support of multi-archival and multi-source research, she is working on a comprehensive study on Borodin's mission in China (1923-1927) in both English and Chinese languages.
-In addition, she has published a Chinese-English bilingual book on studies of real-life business cases titled "When China meets the World: Bilingual Business-Finance Cases" (by Oxford University Press, 2019), an accomplishment of her efforts at developing the instructional materials for the Business Chinese teaching in the past decade at Cornell.
+In addition, she has published a Chinese-English bilingual book on studies of real-world business cases entitled "When China meets the World: Bilingual Business-Finance Cases" (by Oxford University Press, 2019), an accomplishment of her efforts at developing the instructional materials for the Business Chinese teaching in the past decade at Cornell.